-(4) REVIEW OF PLANS.
-All building and project development plans for projects covered by this section shall be referred to the Village Engineer and Fire Chief for examination and approval.
-If the Village Engineer or Fire Chief finds that a proposed fire lane or fire hydrant in a development project does not comply with this section, the Village Engineer or Fire Chief shall be authorized to specify the changes necessary to bring the proposal into compliance.
-If there is any disagreement between the Village Engineer and Fire Chief as to the necessary changes, the decision shall be made by the Village Board.
-Appeals from orders of the Village Engineer, Fire Chief or Village Board shall be to the Zoning Board of Appeals.
-The Village Engineer shall inspect the construction of any fire lanes and the placement and specifications of any fire hydrant required by this section and no occupancy permit shall be issued for any project covered by this section until the Village Engineer has inspected and approved the fire lanes and fire hydrants.
+REVIEW OF PLANS.
+All building and project development plans for projects (6)covered by this section shall be referred to the Director of Public Works, Village Engineer and Fire Chief for examination and approval.
+If the Director of Public Works, Village Engineer, or Fire Chief finds that a proposed fire lane or fire hydrant in a development project does not comply with this section, the Director of Public Works, Village Engineer, or Fire Chief shall be authorized to specify the changes necessary to bring the proposal into compliance.
+If there is any disagreement between the Director of Public Works, Village Engineer, and Fire Chief as to the necessary changes, the decision shall be made by the Director of Public Works.
+Appeals from orders of the Village Engineer, Fire Chief or Director of Public Works shall be to the Zoning Board of Appeals.
+The Fire Chief and Director of Public Works shall inspect the construction of any fire lanes and the placement and specifications of any fire hydrant required by this section and no occupancy permit shall be issued for any project covered by this section until the Director of Public Works has inspected and approved the fire lanes and fire hydrants.
+(Amended 5/9/2024; Ord.
+24-4) (Amended 6/12/2025; Ord.
+25-5)

-(5) DESIGNATION AND SIGNAGE FOR FIRE LANES.
-The owner or occupant of any premises where a fire lane is required under this section shall designate and mark all fire lanes and shall post appropriate signs indicating the existence of all fire lanes and indicating that no parking is permitted on fire lanes at any time, as specified and approved by the Village Department of Public Works.
-Signs and markings shall be used in such locations and in such a manner as in the judgment of the Village Department of Public Works will carry out the purposes of this section and give adequate warning to users of the premises where the fire lanes and fire hydrants are located.
+(7) DESIGNATION AND SIGNAGE FOR FIRE LANES.
+The owner or occupant of any premises where a fire lane is required under this section shall designate and mark all fire lanes and shall post appropriate signs indicating the existence of all fire lanes and indicating that no parking is permitted on fire lanes at any time, as specified and approved by the Fire Chief.
+Signs and markings shall be used in such locations and in such a manner as in the judgment of the Fire Chief will carry out the purposes of this section and give adequate warning to users of the premises where the fire lanes and fire hydrants are located.
 Signage and markings shall meet the following minimum standards: